Tessa Janecke: College

+Professional

+On June 17, 2026, Janecke was selected third overall by PWHL Las Vegas in the 2026 PHWL Draft, making her the first player selected via draft in team franchise history.

 International play

 Janecke represented the United States at the 2022 IIHF World Women's U18 Championship where she recorded three goals and three assists in five games and won a silver medal.

 On April 1, 2023, she was named to the roster for the United States at the 2023 IIHF Women's World Championship, where she made her senior national team debut.
 During the tournament she recorded three goals and three assists in seven games and won a gold medal.
 On March 31, 2024, she was again named to the United States roster for the 2024 IIHF Women's World Championship.
 During the tournament she recorded one goal and three assists in seven games and won a silver medal.

 On March 5, 2025, she was again selected to represent the United States at the 2025 IIHF Women's World Championship.
 During the tournament she recorded three goals and three assists in seven games and won a gold medal.
 She scored the game-winning overtime goal in the gold medal game against Canada.

+On December 11, 2025, Janecke scored a goal in a 10-4 victory versus Canada.
+Held in Edmonton, Alberta, this was the third game of the 2025 Rivalry Series, marking the first time that the Canadian women's national ice hockey team allowed 10 goals in a loss to the United States.

+On January 2, 2026, she was named to team USA's roster to compete at the 2026 Winter Olympics.
+Janecke was one of four Nittany Lions participating in women's ice hockey at the 2026 Winter Olympics, including Matilde Fantin, skating for Team Italy, plus Jessica Adolfsson and Nicole Hall, both members of Team Sweden.
+In the first preliminary round game for the U.S. against Czechia, Janecke recorded a pair of assists, including the assist on Joy Dunne's first Olympic goal.

+Personal life

+According to her USA Hockey profile, Janecke's favorite postgame meal is Smoothies.